At WakeMed, every decision we make is in the best interest of our patients.

 Women's & Children's Services

-With seven critical care units on the Raleigh Campus and one at Cary Hospital, WakeMed's Critical Care nurses are focused on providing excellent and compassionate care to our most critically ill patients.
+With Eight critical care units on the Raleigh Campus and one at Cary Hospital, WakeMed's Critical Care nurses are focused on providing excellent and compassionate care to our most critically ill patients.
 Caregivers work closely with social workers, spiritual services, rehabilitation, respiratory care, dieticians, financial planners, and others to provide a full plan of care for our patients.
-Nurses also have the opportunity to quickly and easily communicate with families and visitors waiting in our designated Critical Care waiting areas.
+All adult critical care units at WakeMed are supported by the WakeMed eICU Service, providing an extra layer of support for patients, nurses and physicians.

 Primary Outpatient Care

-Our WakeMed Faculty Physicians clinics provide primary and specialty care in an outpatient setting.
-Office nurses work closely with WakeMed Faculty Physicians in all of the major specialty areas and provide care to more than 95,000 patients annually.
+The WakeMed Physician Practices network provides comprehensive primary and specialty care in an outpatient setting.
+Office nurses work closely with patients, physicians and other members of the care team in all of the major specialty areas, providing care to more than 95,000 patients annually.